DOI10.47051/UUMR3098

 Figure 1: Individuals of Gelanesaurus cochranae from Narupa Reserve, Napo province, Ecuador. j=juvenile.

-Natural history: Gelanesaurus cochranae is a diurnal stream-dwelling lizard that occurs in high densities in riparian habitats within well-preserved evergreen foothill forests, but may as well be found in secondary forests and agricultural fields nearby forest border.36 During the day, Cochran’s Stream-Lizards are active on leaf-litter, rocks, and small understory vegetation, usually along streams or on flooded areas of the forest.36 At night, they roost on leaves, twigs, and branches 6–170 cm above the ground along streams and rivers.3,7 Stream lizards in general are capable of biting as well as shedding the tail as methods of defense and escape.3 One gravid female found in the foothills of Sumaco Volcano contained two eggs,3 but the real clutch size and nesting sites are not known.
+Natural history: Gelanesaurus cochranae is a diurnal stream-dwelling lizard that occurs in high densities in riparian habitats within well-preserved evergreen foothill forests, but may as well be found in secondary forests and agricultural fields near forest borders.36 During the day, Cochran’s Stream-Lizards are active on leaf-litter, rocks, and small understory vegetation, usually along streams or on flooded areas of the forest.36 At night, they roost on leaves, twigs, and branches 6–170 cm above the ground along streams and rivers.3,7 Stream lizards in general are capable of biting as well as shedding the tail as methods of defense and escape.3 One gravid female found in the foothills of Sumaco Volcano contained two eggs,3 but the real clutch size and nesting sites are not known.

 Reader support helps us keep the Reptiles of Ecuador book 100% free.